 Individual Lightning Lanes on the other hand only give you access to one ride at a time.
-Your choices are also limited to 2 rides per day.
+Your choices are also limited to 1 ride per attraction, per day.

 Genie+ is a flat fee of between $15 and $29 plus tax while Individual Lightning Lanes can range from $7-$25 for each ride.

 Genie+ does not allow guests to choose their own return time, you must take the earliest one available at the time of booking.
 All guests can start booking rides starting at 7:00 am each day.
 There is also a 120-minute wait time between each reservation.

 With Individual Lightning Lane selections you can actually choose your preferred return time from the list of available times.

 Walt Disney World Resort hotel guests have the advantage in booking selections and can start at 7:00 am each day, while off-site guests must wait until park opening.
 Both daily reservations can be made right away without waiting.

 Which one is better between Genie+ and Individual Lightning Lane selection is subjective and depends on many factors including your budget, touring schedule, how frequently you visit the parks, and how tolerant you are to waiting in line.